Count Paul Edmund Strzelecki monument

 The site was generously provided by the Snowy River Shire Council.
 The Council eagerly approved the project in October 1987 with the cooperation and support of the Jindabyne Chamber of Commerce, The Snowy Mountains Authority and the Lions Club.

-Dr John Ivering (also Polish) donated his time and talent to design and engineer the scenic viewing platform and plan the assembly of the monument.
+Dr John Ivering (also of Polish origin) donated his time and talent to design and engineer the scenic viewing platform and plan the assembly of the monument.

 At this stage, a new Committee under the Chairmanship of Robert Strang was formed, based on the Australian Polish Chamber of Commerce in Melbourne.